-Fast moving consumer goods (FMCG) is the 4th largest sector in the Indian economy.
-There are three main segments in the sector – food and beverages which accounts for 19 per cent of the sector, healthcare which accounts for 31 per cent and household and personal care which accounts for the remaining 50 per cent.
+Fast moving consumer goods (FMCG) is the fourth largest sector in the Indian economy.
+There are three main segments in the sector food and beverages, which accounts for 19% of the sector; healthcare, which accounts for 31% of the share; and household and personal care, which accounts for the remaining 50% share.

-Growing awareness, easier access, and changing lifestyles are the key growth drivers for the consumer market.
-The focus on agriculture, MSMEs, education, healthcare, infrastructure and employment under the Union Budget 2018-19 is expected to directly impact the FMCG sector.
-These initiatives are expected to increase the disposable income in the hands of the common people, especially in the rural area, which will be beneficial for the sector.
+Growing awareness, easier access, and changing lifestyle are the key growth drivers for the consumer market.
+The focus on agriculture, MSMEs, education, healthcare, infrastructure and tax rebate under Union Budget 2019 20 was expected to directly impact the FMCG sector.
+Initiatives undertaken to increase the disposable income in the hands of common man, especially from rural areas, will be beneficial for the sector.